-If your child will not be attending school then we expect that teachers will prepare work that is sent home or made available via the school’s homework app.
-Some teachers (particularly of older pupils and students) will be offering some remote or online lessons whilst children are at home.
-If you have any concerns about how accessible this distant learning will be for your child, have a chat with their teacher or Teacher of the Deaf.
+If your child is not attending school then we expect that teachers will prepare work that is sent home or made available via the school’s homework app.
+Some teachers (particularly of older pupils and students) are offering or signposting to remote or online lessons whilst children are at home.
+If you have any concerns about how accessible this distance learning will be for your child, have a chat with their teacher or Teacher of the Deaf.
 This way, you can ensure that whatever method of contact is used, your child can access it and be included.

 Some things to think about:

 - Are online videos being subtitled?
-Some software, for example Google Hangout, is available with automatic translation – however, the feedback we have from young people is that the reliability of this can vary.
+For example, BBC Bitesize are subtitling their new daily lessons whilst many of the videos at the Oak National Academy are subtitled and BSL interpreted.
+For online teaching, some software (e.g. Google Hangouts) is available with automatic translation – however, the feedback we have from young people is that the reliability of this can vary.

 - Ask your child’s school or Teacher of the Deaf about bringing their radio aid home.
 For many deaf children, radio aids will allow them to continue their learning and access sound on their computers, tablets or mobiles.
 It may also help them to keep in touch with family and friends and avoid feelings of isolation.

-- Find out how the school, support staff, and your Teacher of the Deaf is planning on keeping in touch with students while the school is closed.
-You might like to suggest ways to keep in touch which your child already uses and that work well for them.
+- Find out how the school, support staff and your Teacher of the Deaf is planning on keeping in touch with students while the school is closed.
+You might like to suggest ways which your child already uses and that work well for them.
 Options include Facebook groups, Skype video calls or webchats, FaceTime, Zoom conference calls, Google Hangout, Microsoft Team, etc. Although aimed at deaf adults in the workplace, a blog on The Limping Chicken website helpfully summarises the different options available for video calls.

 Children with Education, Health and Care plans or statements of special educational needs